Alaska Democratic Party: Notable U.S. House elections

 On October 16, 1972, Alaska's incumbent Democratic congressman Nick Begich went missing in a plane crash along with House Majority Leader Hale Boggs en route to Juneau from Anchorage.
 In spite of this, three weeks later, Begich won re-election to his seat.
 However, he was later declared dead on December 29 of that year after an intensive search effort.
 Neither Begich's body nor the plane he flew on were ever found.

 In a special election held shortly thereafter in 1973, Republican Don Young (who had previously lost to the late Begich) won election to the seat and held it until his death while in office in 2022.
 In the special election held after Young's death, Democrat Mary Peltola won Alaska's at-large congressional seat, flipping the seat to Democrats for the first time in almost 50 years.
+Peltola would be elected a full term in November of that year.

 Other recent history

 The most recent Democrat to serve as Governor of Alaska was Tony Knowles, who served from 1994 to 2002, while the most recent Democrat to hold statewide executive office in Alaska was Byron Mallott, who served as Lieutenant Governor under independent governor Bill Walker from 2014 until his resignation in 2018 after a scandal.

 Democrat Barack Obama won the 2008 Democratic caucuses in Alaska by a margin of more than three to one over Hillary Clinton, a higher percentage than any state except Idaho.
 He then received 37.89 percent of the total statewide vote in the general election, losing the state to Republican John McCain, who had selected then-Alaska Governor Sarah Palin as his vice-presidential running mate.
 In the same election year, Democrat Mark Begich narrowly won election to the U.S. Senate over longtime Republican incumbent Ted Stevens.
 Begich lost re-election in 2014, the same year that Democratic-endorsed independent Bill Walker defeated incumbent Republican Sean Parnell for Governor.

 In 2012, President Obama lost the state to Republican Mitt Romney but increased his percentage of the statewide vote to 40.81%.
 This was later used as evidence in a high-profile New York Times article detailing the complexity of Alaska politics and the difficulty in predicting the electability of Democrats in the state.
 In 2016, Republican presidential candidate Donald Trump carried the state by around fifteen percentage points over Hillary Clinton.
 No Democrat has carried Alaska in presidential elections since 1964 when Lyndon B. Johnson had his landslide victory over Barry Goldwater.

+Following the 2022 Alaska Senate elections, nine Democrats joined with eight Republicans to form a majority caucus and split several senate posts between them.